Rajpratik71/Mininet-wiki/FAQ.md

 An updated version of the script can be found here: [[Mininet NAT Script | https://gist.github.com/lantz/5640610 ]].

+Note that:

+* The script assumes that `eth0` is the host interface connected to the internet/your LAN
+* The script turns off `network-manager`, which might break your wireless network on Ubuntu desktop

+As an alternative to turning off `network-manager`, it has been suggested on the mailing list that you can add the following line to `/etc/network/interfaces`:

+    iface root-eth0 inet manual

-If this script does not work for you, please fix it and update this FAQ entry.
+If this script does not work for you, please make an effort to debug and fix the problem, and then update this FAQ entry.

 ***
 <a id=openflow-versions></a>